SkylineCommunications/dataminer-docs-connectors/connector/doc/Enensys_SmartGate_OneBeam.md

 ### General Page

 The General page contains basic device information.
-It's possible to change the **Clock Reference Source** from here.
+You can also change the **Clock Reference Source** here.

 ### Alarms Page